 "Licensure by reciprocity" means a process used to issue a license to an individual coming into Virginia from another state when that individual meets certain conditions specified in this chapter.

 "Mentor" means a classroom teacher hired by the local school division who has achieved continuing contract status or other instructional personnel including retired teachers who meet local mentor selection criteria.
 The mentor should work in the same building as the beginning teacher or be instructional personnel who is assigned solely as a mentor.
 A mentor should be assigned a limited number of teachers at any time.
 Instructional personnel who are not assigned solely as mentors should not be assigned to more than four teachers at any time.
+Mentors guide teachers in the program through demonstrations, observations, and consultations.

+“One-Year High School License” means a license valid for one year to teach in public high schools for individuals who have met requirements for licensure set forth in this chapter.

-Mentors guide teachers in the program through demonstrations, observations, and consultations."Online Teacher License" means a five-year, renewable license valid only for teaching online courses.
-Teachers who hold a five-year renewable license issued by the Virginia Board of Education may teach online courses for which they are properly endorsed and do not need to seek this license.
+"Online Teacher License" means a ten-year, renewable license valid only for teaching online courses.
+Teachers who hold a five or ten-year renewable license issued by the Virginia Board of Education may teach online courses for which they are properly endorsed and do not need to seek this license.

-"Postgraduate Professional License" means a five-year, renewable license available to an individual who has qualified for the Collegiate Professional License and who holds an appropriate earned graduate degree from a regionally accredited college or university.
+"Postgraduate Professional License" means a ten-year, renewable license available to an individual who has qualified for the Collegiate Professional License and who holds an appropriate earned graduate degree from a regionally accredited college or university.

 "Professional studies" means courses and other learning experiences designed to prepare individuals in the areas of human development and learning, curriculum and instruction, assessment of and for learning, classroom and behavior management, foundations of education and the teaching profession, language and literacy, and supervised clinical experiences.